 5. Marina at Keppel Bay

-This is a lesser known spot for sunset-viewing and you’ll get an unobstructed view with less human traffic too!
+This is a lesser known spot to watch sunset in Singapore and you’ll get an unobstructed view with less human traffic too!
 Enjoy the breeze as you wander along the boardwalk, then take in the majestic view of the skies turning into a warm orange-pink hue.
 Besides the beautiful, tranquil setting, you’ll get to enjoy a good dinner afterwards at one of the many great restaurants in the area – definitely a huge bonus!

 How to get there: Take the MRT, alight at Harbourfront MRT station and head to Exit B. It will be a 10-minute walk from the station.

 If you’re intending to explore the Southern Ridges hiking trail, consider planning a stop at Henderson Waves at sunset.
 This has one of the best sunset views in Singapore – and there’s plenty of space to stand or sit around while doing so!

 How to get there: Take the MRT and alight at Redhill MRT station.
 Exit the station and board the bus 145, ride seven stops and drop off at the bus stop that is ‘Before Telok Blangah Hts’.